Fundrise Review 2020

 Fundrise Review: The Verdict

-Fundrise is a perfect platform for passive investors who are looking to gain access to private real estate markets.
+I have personally invested $5,000 with Fundrise to try it out.
+Fundrise is a great platform for passive investors who are looking to gain access to private real estate markets.
 This is also great for investors who are looking to diversify asset classes and have less correlation to the overall stock market.

 Since you can only liquidate your positions quarterly, you may be less tempted to actively trade in and out of positions.
 You can also automate your dividend reinvestment plan, allowing compound interest to build up in your account.